Watford area events

 Watford Dance Festival

-Secretary: 01727 853415An annual event on the first three weekends in May, with competitions for various age groups, for character, classical, modern, national and tap dancing
+websiteAn annual event with competitions for various age groups, for character, classical, modern, national and tap dancing

 Watford Festival of Music, Speech and Drama